ryanfwy/image-quality/README.md

 ...
 ```

-If additional data is used for verification during training, image directory and data file can be prepared as same as described above, and pass it to argument `val_raw` while invoking the `train()` method.
+If additional data is used for training verification, image directory and data file can be prepared as same as the method described above, and pass the result to argument `val_raw` while invoking the `train()` method.

 For training script, please see [demo_train.py](./demo_train.py).
 For more training arguments, please refer to [fit_generator](https://keras.io/models/model/#fit_generator).